DrewShults/Rush-Assessment/README.md

 To run download index.html and then open that file.
-If different data is needed add it to index.html under var tableData
+If different data is needed add it to index.html under var tableData Open site, then use the page buttons on the bottom to cycle through different albums